WordPress/gutenberg/packages/interactivity/docs/1-getting-started.md

 ##### Add `interactivity` support to `block.json`

-To indicate that our block [supports](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-supports/) the Inteactivity API features, we do so by adding `"interactivity": true` to the `supports` attribute of our block's `block.json`
+To indicate that our block [supports](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-supports/) the Interactivity API features, we do so by adding `"interactivity": true` to the `supports` attribute of our block's `block.json`

 ```
 "supports": {